2018-09-24 at 17:03 #6402Udar GromovKeymaster

 21:47 first pictures inside the car.
 I changed clothes, turn on the warmth and ready to drive over 200 miles back home.
 ETA – 01:37 AM.
 There is nothing to eat in the car.
 And unfortunately, Walmart in Mexico, ME closes too soon on Labor Day – at 10 PM.

 23:10 – gas station is open in Canton, ME.
-I can but some bars and even ice cream ($6.40).
+I can buy some bars and even ice cream ($6.40).
 I can add some air for tires.
-Rain is no longer a factor
+Rain has stopped and is no longer a factor.